alto9/certcity/README.md

 ### Using the API

 By default the API will run on port 5000 and uses no authentication beyond the AWS profile credentials it is running with.

-Example request to get the first page of ACM certificates, 50 at a time.
+#### GET /certificates

 ```
 curl --location --request GET 'http://localhost:5000/api/certificates/?page=1&page_size=50'
 ```

+`getAll` requests like this are paged, all accepting a `page` and a `page_size` variable.

 ## Built With